-Question Answer Marks 3(b) Conclusion Justification could include: Problems with the medium used to send a message about the sport safety helmets is the easiest to overcome as they can insist that feedback is given and hence any problems with the message can be corrected.
+Question Answer Marks 3(b) Conclusion Problems with the medium used to send a message about the sport safety helmets is the easiest to overcome as they can insist that feedback is given and hence any problems with the message can be corrected.
 If no feedback is received, then the message has probably been lost.
 Problems with the sender and receiver are more difficult to correct as there are many senders and receivers in the different factories and it is more difficult to adjust their behaviour when communicating between factories to correct problems that arise.
-Problems with the sender of a message about sport safety helmets is the easiest to overcome as instructions to keep messages short and use clear simple language to avoid problems of messages in the new factories in other countries about sport safety helmets is the easiest to overcome as instructions to here of messages in the new factories in other countries about sport safety helmets is the easiest to overcome as instructions to here of messages will be read straight away and not be ignored until too late.
+Problems with the sender of a message about sport safety helmets is the easiest to overcome as instructions to keep messages short and use clear simple language to avoid problems of messages being misunderstood can be communicated to all employees.
+Problems with the receiver of messages in the new factories in other countries about sport safety helmets is the easiest to overcome by indicating the level of importance of the message so important messages will be read straight away and not be ignored until too late.

 Question Answer Marks 4(a) Explain four ways the break-even chart in Appendix 3 might be helpful to SSE.
 8 Award 1 mark for each relevant use of the breakeven chart in Appendix 3.
 Award a maximum of 1 additional mark for each applied explanation of the use of the break-even chart to SSE.
 Relevant uses might include: Shows the total costs - is \$45000 per week / shows the total revenue - is \$50000 per week / shows fixed costs - is \$15000 per week Shows the break-even output - that SSE needs to sell 750 helmets per week Shows the margin of safety - shows that 250 helmets are predicted to be sold above the break-even output Helps in decision-making - whether to increase or decrease price from \$50 Show the impact of changes in costs - if fixed cost increased from \$15000 Shows the areas of profit or loss - managers at SSE can read off the expected profit at maximum output of 1000 helmets per week Shows they make a profit at maximum output - of \$5000 per week Whether or not to go ahead and produce the new product For example: It shows the break-even output per week for SSE's new product (1) at 750 helmets (app).
-Application could include: public limited company; playing cricket; new factory abroad; children's cricket helmets; figures from chart e.g. total costs of \$45000; total revenue of \$50000; fixed costs are \$15000; margin of safety is 250 units; break-even output is 750 units.
+Application could include: public limited company; playing cricket; new factory abroad; children's cricket helmets; figures from chart e.g. total costs of factory abroad; children's cricket helmets; figures from chart e.g. total costs of \$45000; total revenue of \$50000; fixed costs are \$15000; margin of safety is 250 units; break-even output is 750 units.